-Initial recognition and measurement
+Initial recognition and measurement of financial assets

-Financial assets are classified, at initial recognition, as subsequently measured at amortized cost, FVTOCI, and fair value through profit or loss (FVTPL).
-The classification of financial assets at initial recognition depends on the financial asset's contractual cash flow characteristics and the Company's business model for managing them.
+Financial assets are classified, at initial recognition, as subsequently measured at amortized cost, FVOCI and fair value through profit or loss (FVPL).
+The classification of financial assets at initial recognition depends on the financial asset's contractual cash flow characteristics and the Group's business model for managing them.

-In order for a financial asset to be classified and measured at amortized cost or FVTOCI, it needs to give rise to cash flows that are solely payments of principal and interest (SPPI) on the principal amount outstanding.
+In order for a financial asset to be classified and measured at amortized cost or FVOCI, it needs to give rise to cash flows that are solely payments of principal and interest (SPPI) on the principal amount outstanding.
 This assessment is referred to as the SPPI test and is performed at an instrument level.

-The Company's business model for managing financial assets refers to how it manages its financial assets in order to generate cash flows.
+The Group's business model for managing financial assets refers to how it manages its financial assets in order to generate cash flows.
 The business model determines whether cash flows will result from collecting contractual cash flows, selling the financial assets, or both.